Showing posts with label DICLSAL. Show all posts

 1. Clerical/Lay members of non-eremitical (i.e., monastic or apostolic) institutes of consecrated life living as hermits because it is an option and is regulated under proper law; (please note in this and other categories, DICLSAL has lay persons as members of an institute of consecrated life when lay is used in this hierarchical sense).
 In this sense of the word, one can be in the consecrated state and lay at the same time because one is not a cleric.

-2. clerical/lay members belonging to eremitic or semi-eremitic institutes of consecrated life whose lives are regulated under universal and proper law, that is under both canon and proper law.
+2. clerical/lay members belonging to eremitic or semi-eremitic institutes of consecrated life whose eremitical lives are regulated under universal and proper law, that is under both canon and proper law.

 3. clerical/lay faithful who live eremitical lives without professing the evangelical counsels, (please note that Ponans specifically affirms that all the baptized are called to live the evangelical counsels according to their own state of life, ( cf. Par 33); because of this the emphasis of the italicized and emboldened phrase falls on the word professing used in its technical or proper meaning.
 In this sense profession/professing always refers to a public ecclesial act and not to an act of private avowal no matter who witnesses the act); this also speaks specifically then to secular clergy and lay persons living as hermits without benefit of profession since promises to one's bishop notwithstanding, secular clergy do not profess the evangelical counsels while clergy who are members of institutes of consecrated life always do.
 Thus, both secular priests and lay persons who do not make public profession can live as hermits.
-The church recognizes this as a valid form of eremitical life.
+The church recognizes this as a valid (though not canonical) form of eremitical life.

 4. clerical/lay members of the faithful professing the evangelical counsels by vows or other sacred bonds, in the hands of the local bishop, (C 603 or diocesan hermits).
 [The profession of other sacred bonds is what is meant when the Catechism says without always making vows publicly.
 By definition, profession is always a public act, and with C 603 one need not use vows but can use other sacred bonds.]

 I think it is clear just from the document you yourself referred to that hermits can be either clerical or lay members of the faithful.
 In all cases, DICLSAL is using the hierarchical notion of lay (i.e., anyone not in orders is laity).
-In the types noted above, members of institutes of consecrated life (i.e., religious women and men), whether eremitical, semi-eremitical, monastic or apostolic are either clerical or lay despite profession and consecration.
-While one could therefore refer to a lay hermit or a priest hermit, as I have done in the past for specific situations or persons, the better general solution is to refer to hermits in terms of their canonical status/standing, either non-canonical or canonical (or, alternately, non-canonical or consecrated.
+In the types noted above, members of institutes of consecrated life (i.e., religious women and men), whether eremitical, semi-eremitical, monastic, or apostolic, are either clerical or lay despite profession and consecration.
+While one could therefore refer to a lay hermit or a priest hermit, as I have done in the past for specific situations or persons, the better general solution is to refer to hermits in terms of their canonical status/standing, either non-canonical or canonical (or, alternately, non-canonical or consecrated).
 This would include those hermits mentioned above living their eremitical lives under the proper law of a congregation; they would be canonical religious (Benedictines, Carmelites, etc.) living legitimately as non-canonical hermits).
 This also avoids the confusing ambiguities of the term lay when the hierarchical sense contrasts with a vocational sense.
 If you want further evidence of the use of lay hermits (or hermits who embrace the evangelical counsels and remain in the lay state), please let me know.

 I haven't written here much about Ponans, though folks have asked me several times about whether I had plans to do so or not.
 I am grateful for your questions; perhaps they will get me started doing some reflections on these important guidelines.